Home / Bank Vault Track Sawing

 The main structure was carefully monitored throughout the work and no movement or damage was caused and the occupant of the office on the other side of the party wall, an ex-Prime Minister, was blissfully unaware of what was occurring only a few metres away.

-Mike Hill, Gnat UK’s Project Director, has been invited to a meeting with the American client who was “absolutely delighted that the works had gone so well” to discuss the next phase of works due to begin later this year.
+Gnat UK’s Project Director was invited to meet with the American client who was “absolutely delighted that the works had gone so well” to discuss the next phase of works due to begin later this year.

 Contact us to see how we can help you!

 Contact e-mail Nick Turnbull direct at email@example.com or firstname.lastname@example.org

 tel 01748 826046 mobile 07738 622264